dcnhn/udacity-sdce-object-detection/README.md

 #### Reference experiment
 The training results of the pretrained ResNet model don't look promising as shown below.
+It seems like the model was initially overfitting as the training loss was overshooting the validation loss.
+In addition, we can also observe that the loss is increasing instead of decreasing which indicates that the model performs poorly.
 ![local image](doc/pic16.png) ![local image](doc/pic17.png) ![local image](doc/pic18.png)

 #### Improve on the reference